syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/crop.md

 {% endhighlight %}

-### Manually enter the cropping area
+### Entering the cropping area manually

-To manually enter the cropping rectangle without even enabling the cropping functionality, make use of the overloaded Crop(Rectangle rect) method.
-It can be done by defining a rectangle yourself, and pass it to Crop(rect) method.
+To manually enter the cropping area without enabling the cropping functionality, use the overloaded Crop(Rectangle rect) method.
+It can be done by defining a rectangle and passing it to the Crop(rect) method.

 {% tabs %}